IBM Cloud Docs

 About restoring a volume from a backup snapshot

 Restoring a volume from a backup snapshot creates a boot or data volume, depending on whether the snapshot is bootable or nonbootable.
 The volume appears first as pending while it's being created.
-During the restoration, your data is copied from IBM Cloud® Object Storage to Block Storage for VPC.
+During the restoration, your data is copied from a regional storage repository to Block Storage for VPC.
 After the volume is hydrated (fully provisioned), you can use the new boot or data volume.
 For more information about how performance is affected during restoration, see Performance impact when backup snapshots are used.

 To restore a volume, the backup snapshot must be in a stable state.